How to apply for council housing

 You will have to look at properties on the council website or at the housing office.

-Some councils limit the number of properties you can bid for at once.
+Some councils only allow you to bid for a certain number of properties at once.
 You must meet any criteria for the property.

 If you're homeless